lucianoiam/dawscript/README.md

 dawscript
 =========
-This project provides an abstraction layer for a minimal subset of the scripting APIs found in some popular DAWs (Digital Audio Workstations), with a focus on mixer control.
+This project provides an abstraction layer for a small subset of the scripting APIs found in some popular DAWs (Digital Audio Workstations).

 Goals
 -----
 - Control mixer and plugin parameters
 - Create networked user interfaces
-- Run the same unmodified Python code on multiple DAWs.
-Currently REAPER and Ableton Live 11+ are supported
+- Run the same unmodified code across multiple DAWs
-- An extension for Bitwig is under active development

 Current Features
 ----------------
-- MIDI input
+- Compatibility with REAPER, Ableton Live 11+ and Bitwig Studio.
 - Track volume, panning, and mute control
 - Plugin bypass and parameter control
+- MIDI input
 - Listeners
-- Footswitch logic with gestures like press, double press, and long press
 - Network bridge to JavaScript running on a browser

 Requirements
 ------------
 - Python 3 DLL for REAPER users
-- Python 3 executable for Bitwig users
+- Standalone Python 3 executable for Bitwig users
 - Live 11+ already comes with an embedded Python 3 interpreter

 Quick Start